keerthik26/amazon-polly-notes/README.md

 ![lab-6-diagram3-2020](https://user-images.githubusercontent.com/22528198/131250867-061aa2f6-6bc9-4992-886f-5d0d3711f02c.png)

-The diagram does not show the Code bucket since it is used to store your Lambda functions only.
+🟧The diagram does not show the Code bucket since it is used to store your Lambda functions only.

-294. From the browser tab logged into the **Amazon Management Console**, choose Services and select **Amazon S3**.
+294. From the browser tab logged into the **Amazon Management Console**, choose **Services** and select **Amazon S3**.

-You can see that the region is Global.
+⚠️You can see that the region is Global.
 This is because Amazon S3 does not require region selection.
 However, Amazon S3 creates buckets in a region you specify.
 When creating your buckets, select the correct region based on what you noted before.
 If you are unsure of the region, verify the value with your instructor.

 ##### Task 5.1: (Java) - Create the Web bucket

-295. Choose Create bucket
+295. Choose **Create bucket**
-296. **Bucket name:** enter (all lowercase):
+296. **Bucket name:** enter (all lowercase):``polly-notes-web-<firstname>-<lastname>``
-For example, if your name is John Smith, your bucket name would be polly-notes-web-john-smith.
+🟧For example, if your name is John Smith, your bucket name would be _polly-notes-web-john-smith_.
-297. Make sure that the Region field is set to the appropriate region that you have noted earlier.
+297. Make sure that the **Region** field is set to the appropriate region that you have noted earlier.
 298. Choose Create bucket

 ##### Task 5.2: (Java) - Create the MP3 bucket